Healthdirect Free Australian health advice you can count on.

 Illustration showing how the blood flows in the human heart.

-A heart attack occurs when a blockage in a coronary artery reduces the blood (and oxygen) supply to heart muscle.
+• A heart attack (myocardial infarction) occurs when a blockage in a coronary artery reduces the blood (and oxygen) supply to heart muscle.

-It is also important to manage your blood pressure and blood cholesterol level, and — if you are diabetic — to manage your diabetes.
+It is also important to manage your blood pressure and blood cholesterol level, and — if you have diabetes — to manage your blood sugar levels.

 Infographic showing 6 ways to take care of your heart